 Places further away

-An outpost of the UK, though each is largely self-governing, the Channel Islands lie just off the French coast to the west and can be reached by Condor Ferries' fast ferry service from St. Malo (about 30 mins. to Jersey) Barneville-Carteret (in the summer) in about 45 mins., or from the UK.
+An outpost of the UK, though each is largely self-governing, the Channel Islands lie just off the French coast to the west and can be reached by Manches Iles Express (from Diélette, Barneville-Carteret or Granville) or by Condor Ferries' fast ferry service (from St. Malo, about 30 mins. to Jersey).
 Flights from France operate from Dinard, near St. Malo.

 Utah beach, one of the principal D-day landing beaches, and its museum can be found in the south-eastern corner of the peninsula, about 40 minutes drive away.
 Omaha, Gold and Juno beaches, which stretch eastwards towards le Havre along the north-facing Normandy coast, were the other springboards for the counter-offensive that led to the end of the Second World War in Europe.

 The history and background of Mont St. Michel, a Benedictine Abbey, is described on this religious site as "unquestionably the finest example both of French medieval architecture and of a fortified abbey".
 The spectacular monastery on its rocky mount 1 mile from the shore has an informative page on the Normandy tourist office website (with an aerial video tour).

 The invasion of England by William the Conqueror in 1066 is depicted on the 70 metre long Bayeux tapestry, a description of which can be found here.
 On the site, links take you to views of the tapestry.